OSGP/Documentation/Domains/Smartmetering/README.md

 - **[GetRetrieveConfigurationObjectsResponse](./smartmeteringwebservices/GetRetrieveConfigurationObjectsResponse.md)** is a request which returns the response from the [RetrieveConfigurationObjects](./smartmeteringwebservices/RetrieveConfigurationObjects.md) request.
 - **[GetSpecificConfigurationObject](./smartmeteringwebservices/GetSpecificConfigurationObject.md)** is a request to obtain a specific object from an E-meter.
 - **[GetSpecificConfigurationObjectResponse](./smartmeteringwebservices/GetSpecificConfigurationObjectResponse.md)** is a request which returns the response from the [GetSpecificConfigurationObject](./smartmeteringwebservices/GetSpecificConfigurationObject.md) request.
+- **[GetAssociationLnObjects](./smartmeteringwebservices/GetAssociationLnObjects.md)** is a request to get the associated ln objects.
+- **[GetGetAssociationLnObjectsResponse](./smartmeteringwebservices/GetGetAssociationLnObjectsResponse.md) ** is a request which gets the response from the [GetAssociationLnObjects](./smartmeteringwebservices/GetAssociationLnObjects.md) request.

 #### SmartMeteringConfiguration
 - **[SetSpecialDays](./smartmeteringwebservices/SetSpecialDays.md)** is a request to set a dayId profile and its tariffs for a specific date on a device.